wassname/scrape_r_rational/data/cache2/kockkc.md

 > RR 0.09 [0.03‑0.26] p < 0.0001
 > Post‑Exposure Prophylaxis	90% improvement
 > RR 0.10 [0.06‑0.17] p < 0.0001
+>
 > Note: maybe you should choose a drug without vitamin E (vitamins are actively harmful: [here](https://www.overcomingbias.com/2010/10/supplements-kill.html), [here](https://jamanetwork.com/journals/jamainternalmedicine/fullarticle/1105975).)
+>
 > u/EliezerYudkowsky might be interested.
->

->> **u/fassina2** [+13]  *Progressive Overload**
+>> **u/fassina2** [+14]  *Progressive Overload* (6 hours later)
 >>
 >>  From their FAQ:
+>>
 >> >**Why should we trust** u/CovidAnalysis**?**
 >> >
 >> >There is no need to.
 We provide organization and analysis, but all sources are public and you can easily verify everything.
 For the country-based analysis, all data is public and the analysis is simple to replicate. **We also note that many equally qualified experts report contradictory conclusions.** If you don't like our analysis, you can use our database to locate information you may have missed for your own research.
+>>
 >> I'd like to see these what those contradictory conclusions are before blindly trusting this website..
+>>
 >> &#x200B;
+>>
 >> The same site states this if you click on HCQ at the top:
+>>
 >> > Censored by Twitter - [Twitter version (data only, no conclusion)](https://hcqtw.com/)
 >> >
 >> > [**HCQ is effective for COVID-19 when used early: meta analysis of 185 studies**](https://hcqmeta.com/)
+>>
 >> HCQ = Hydroxychloroquine.
 Which AFAIK has been proven ineffective and removed from the emergency approval by the US gov it initially passed, after study results showed it's ineffective.
+>>
 >> &#x200B;
+>>
 >> So overhaul not a trustworthy website.

+>> **u/RetardedWabbit** [+3]  (11 hours later)
 >>

->> **u/RetardedWabbit** [+3] *
->>
 >> "100% of the 28 studies to date report positive effects" raises some red flags.
 For p=0.05 there's only a 23.8% chance of all of them being positive, even if all factors were the same throughout.
 They mention this, along with widely varying protocols, but then go on to make very definitive conclusions from these studies.
+>>
 >> Is there a proposed mechanism of action somewhere?
+>>
 >> Edit: this site is impressive though.
 It's super cool to see this kind of transparent analysis and visuals out in the wild like this!
->>

->>> **u/RetardedWabbit** [+3] *
+>>> **u/RetardedWabbit** [+4]  (11 hours later)
 >>>
 >>> https://hcqmeta.com/
+>>>
 >>> This also raises a huge number of red flags.
 This is not my field but HCQ has been throughly researched and discarded as a treatment.
 It's not some conspiracy of overly negative reporting of studies in North America, the global community has come to the same conclusions.
 It would be interesting to see an expert review of this, off the top of my head there's blatant: bad usage of p values, begging the question, and over conclusions.
+>>>
 >>> Is this some weird conspiracy thing?
 There's clearly a lot of work put into it but it's obviously not targeting other experts.
 Is it just supposed to be a weird massive source for "actually *science* says there's tons of treatments for Covid" for layman debates?

+>>> **u/LongjumpingHurry** [+3]  (13 hours later)
 >>>

->>> **u/LongjumpingHurry** [+3] *
->>>
 >>> > "100% of the 28 studies to date report positive effects" raises some red flags.
 For p=0.05 there's only a 23.8% chance of all of them being positive, even if all factors were the same throughout.
+>>>
 >>> 23.8% seems like the probability of getting 28 true negatives out of 28 true null hypotheses (with a 76.2% chance of at least one false positive).
+>>>
 >>> For what you're trying to calculate you need the true positive rate of the tests (the "statistical power").
 (Power is often lower than the significance level, so it could reflect even more poorly on the matter.)
->>>

 ---